seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Grant that, and then is death a benefit:
-So are we Caesar’s friends, that have abridged
+So are we Caesar's friends, that have abridged
 His time of fearing death.
 Stoop, Romans, stoop,
-And let us bathe our hands in Caesar’s blood
+And let us bathe our hands in Caesar's blood
 Up to the elbows, and besmear our swords:
 Then walk we forth, even to the market-place,
-And, waving our red weapons o’er our heads,
+And, waving our red weapons o'er our heads,
-Let’s all cry ‘Peace, freedom and liberty!’
+Let's all cry 'Peace, freedom and liberty!'

 **CASSIUS**
 Stoop, then, and wash.
 How many ages hence